Refinitiv/websocket-api/Applications/Examples/EDP/java/README.md

 2. __Build__
     - Run:
 	    -  `ant`
-	- Ant should download the dependent libraries via Ivy, and compile the example.
+	- Ant should download the dependent libraries via Ivy, and compile the examples.
     - NOTE: When finished, the build conveniently prints a classpath for use when running the examples.
-3. __Running The Example__
-    - Set the classpath that Ant gave you and run:
-    - `set CLASSPATH=<classpath from ant>`
-    - `java MarketPriceEdpGwAuthentication --user <username> --password <password> --hostname <Elektron Real-Time Service host>`
-    - Pressing the CTRL+C buttons terminates the example.

 ### RedHat/Oracle Linux
 1. __Install Ant/Ivy via Yum__